-There is a strip of restaurants and bars on the main street in Viñales which cater to the modest budgets and serve above average quality of meal options.
+There is a strip of restaurants and bars on the main street in Viñales which cater to all budgets and serve decent meals.

 One of the mogotes just outside of the main stretch doubles up as a cabaret-style show displaying Cuba’s talent of dancing, singing, and comedy.

 At the end of the acts, the dance floor opens up to the public.